Negligence in a Personal Injury Case

 - Limb injuries

-Negligence can also harm you in other ways, such as an event that was so traumatic that it caused you to develop severe emotional distress or even post-traumatic stress disorder (PTSD).
+Negligence in a personal injury case can also harm you in more ways than one.
+For example, if the event that was so traumatic that it caused you to develop severe emotional distress or even post-traumatic stress disorder (PTSD).
 Are you unsure if you could get compensation for your suffering?
 A personal injury lawyer can review your case and let you know if you have a basis for a claim.

 How Can You Strengthen Your Case?